JakubHeba/jakubheba.github.io/SLAE/Encoder-and-Decoder/index.md

 ### Encoder ###

-Ours will be based in a way on some of them.
-It will be in order:
+<p style="text-align: justify;">Ours will be based in a way on some of them.
+It will be in order:</p>
 - XOR using ROT13
 - A pseudo-random number in the range 0-255, which the shellcode byte will be XORed, will be inserted "behind" it in the final, encoded shellcode (insertion).
 - 2 bit shifted to the right

-The decoder will rely on restoring the original "clean" shellcode, using operations completely opposite to those with which we encoded shellcode.
+<p style="text-align: justify;">The decoder will rely on restoring the original "clean" shellcode, using operations completely opposite to those with which we encoded shellcode.</p>

 Below is the full Encoders code.
 ```py